Changing lives for the better

-Professor Ogden says his job is also to improve the ability of local resources to deal with the substance abuse issues in the region, and to use his experience to help build the capacity and complexity of local health services’ care.
+Professor Ogden said his job also involved improving the ability of local resources to deal with substance abuse issues in the region, and to use his experience to help build the capacity and complexity of local health services’ care.

-Citing the prevalence of alcohol as a social lubricant in Australian culture, Professor Ogden notes that there is a level of hypocrisy in the public perception of those dealing with a substance abuse issue.
-He points out that alcohol does the most damage in our communities, and says that a major part of his role is to raise these issues and get health services workers thinking about how they can assist vulnerable people.
+Citing the prevalence of alcohol as a social lubricant in Australian culture, Professor Ogden noted there was a level of hypocrisy in the public perception of those dealing with a substance abuse issue.

-“There are exciting outcomes to be achieved by concentrating on the person, not the substance”, Professor Ogden says.
+“There are exciting outcomes to be achieved by concentrating on the person, not the substance," Professor Ogden said.

 “Part of my role here is to help people empathise.
 Every person in treatment has a family – if you can help them find their way, it’s very satisfying.”

-Professor Ogden says there are many rewards in helping radically change peoples’ lives by overcoming their substance dependency.
+Professor Ogden said there were many rewards in helping radically change peoples’ lives by overcoming their substance dependency.

 “Watching people turn their lives around is fantastic,” he said.